History of California before 1900: Labor

-In his maiden speech before the United States Senate, California Senator David C. Broderick stated, "There is no place in the Union, no place on earth, where labor is so honored and so well rewarded..." as in California.
+In his maiden speech before the U.S. Senate, California Senator David C. Broderick stated, "There is no place in the Union, no place on earth, where labor is so honored and so well rewarded" as in California.
 Early immigrants to California came with skills in many trades, and some had come from places where workers were being organized.
 California's labor movements began in San Francisco, the only large city in California for decades and once the center of trade-unionism west of the Rockies.
 Los Angeles remained an open-shop stronghold for half a century until unions from the north collaborated to make California a union state.
 Because of San Francisco's relative isolation, skilled workers could make demands that their counterparts on the East Coast could not.
 Printers first attempted to organize in 1850, teamsters, draymen, lightermen, riggers and stevedores in 1851, bakers and bricklayers in 1852, caulkers, carpenters, plasterers, brickmasons, blacksmiths and shipwrights in 1853 and musicians in 1856.
 Although these efforts required several starts to become stabilized, they did earn better pay and working conditions and began the long efforts of state labor legislation.
 Between 1850 and 1870, legislation made provisions for payment of wages, the mechanic's lien and the eight-hour workday.

-It was said that during the last half of the 19th century more of San Francisco's workers enjoyed an eight-hour workday than any other American city.
+During the last half of the 19th century more of San Francisco's workers enjoyed an eight-hour workday than any other American city.
 The molders' and boilermakers' strike of 1864 was called in opposition to a newly formed iron-works employers association which threatened a one thousand dollar a day fine on any employer who granted the strikers' demands and had wired for strikebreakers across the country.
 The San Francisco Trades Union, the city's first central labor body, sent a delegation to meet a boatload of strikebreakers at Panama and educated them.
 They arrived in San Francisco as enrolled union members.